Aceglutamide

-Aceglutamide (brand name Neuramina), or aceglutamide aluminum (brand name Glumal), also known as acetylglutamine, is a psychostimulant, nootropic, and antiulcer agent that is marketed in Spain and Japan.
+Aceglutamide (brand name Neuramina), or aceglutamide aluminium (brand name Glumal), also known as acetylglutamine, is a psychostimulant, nootropic, and antiulcer agent that is marketed in Spain and Japan.
 It is an acetylated form of the amino acid L-glutamine, the precursor of glutamate in the body and brain.
 Aceglutamide functions as a prodrug to glutamine with improved potency and stability.

-Aceglutamide is used as a psychostimulant and nootropic, while aceglutamide aluminum is used in the treatment of ulcers.
+Aceglutamide is used as a psychostimulant and nootropic, while aceglutamide aluminium is used in the treatment of ulcers.
 Aceglutamide can also be used as a liquid-stable source of glutamine to prevent damage from protein energy malnutrition.
 The drug has shown neuroprotective effects in an animal model of cerebral ischemia.